DeltaE/delta-e-utils/docs/contributing.md

    to send your changes for review.

    :::{note}
-   if you are using GitHub, you can uncomment the following paragraph

    Find more detailed information in [creating a PR].
 You might also want to open the PR as a draft first and mark it as ready for review after the feedbacks from the continuous integration (CI) system or any required fixes.